harp-tech/protocol/BinaryProtocol-8bit.md

 >
 > ✅ DO return the frequency in U8 for both a `Read` and `Write` command.
 > ✅ DO return the frequency in Hz for both a `Read` and a `Write` command.
-> ✅ DO allow writing a value of `101` to set the frequency, but both `Read` and `Write` return the frequency of 100Hz.
+> ✅ DO allow writing a value of `101` to set the frequency even if both `Read` and `Write` replies will only return the frequency of 100Hz.
 This behavior is perfectly acceptable as the device might not be able to set the frequency to the exact value requested by the controller, and instead returns the value that was set.

 ---